CAT Improve your Logical ReasoningRahul Singh

 This may seem silly, but it’s where soo many students lose unnecessary marks.
 What happens is you solve a question, get an answer, spot it in the options and quickly mark it.
 You do not stop to read what the other options are, which might be more accurate than what you have solved.
 The options are designed in a way where that includes answers/figures that students usually get wrong.
 So, don’t fall into that trap!
 Read the options carefully and choose wisely.

 Identify weak points and skip those during the CAT test day:

 As you proceed in your CAT preparation, focus on improving your performance.
 But as test day approaches, start identifying which question types you’re still consistently finding difficult, and consider skipping those.
 You don’t have to waste time on it, optimize your time, and attempt those that you can easily be cracked by you.

 A proper selection of problems is the key to solving LR and is even more crucial here than in Data Interpretation.
 CAT Logical Reasoning problems are usually the ‘all-or-nothing’ type, if you crack the crux of the problem then you will be able to answer all/most of the questions that follow.
-Problem-selection is tricky, so if you are unable to solve it after the first few minutes, the better approach would be to switch to another set of the section.
+Problem selection is tricky, so if you are unable to solve it after the first few minutes, the better approach would be to switch to another set of sections.

 Try to do a timed sectional mock at least once a week.
 And a full mock test at least once in two weeks.
 From my experience, learning from taking/analyzing mocks is very important.